 See all my photos from Stroma, and the wider trip I took that weekend, on Flickr.

-I’ll also add links below in the coming weeks to photos and videos made by others in our group.
+There are links below to photos and videos made by others in our group.
 Do take a look.